Data collection and production

 In recent years the ILO has devoted extensive resources to automate how it collects and processes data from national statistical offices around the world.
 Automation allows us to collect data more efficiently and to publish more and higher-quality data, all while reducing the reporting burden for national data providers.
 Our automation processes include systematizing the collection of data from a wide variety of online data repositories and reshaping, reprocessing and validating the data before publishing on ILOSTAT.

 The annual ILOSTAT questionnaire remains an important data collection tool to obtain information for countries with limited dissemination platforms as well as non-household survey data, which are often unavailable online.
 The Excel-based questionnaire is sent out each year to national statistical offices and labour ministries worldwide.
-They receive a link to a country-specific web page with additional information concerning the data collection, such as a list of contacts and an overview of data availability by indicator.
+They receive a link to a statistics reporting portal with not only the questionnaire to be completed, but also information concerning the data collection, such as a list of contacts and an overview of data availability by indicator.
 The annual response rate to the questionnaire is typically around 50 per cent of member States, which cover about 80 per cent of the world’s population.

 ILO modelled estimates and projections

 The ILO modelled estimates data series is the world’s largest repository of internationally comparable national, regional and global estimates of key labour indicators.
 The series includes estimates of labour force participation, employment (including disaggregations by economic activity, occupation, economic class and status in employment), unemployment and labour productivity, among others.
 The starting point to produce each indicator in the series is a careful review of input data to ensure that only internationally comparable data are included.
 After this, a number of econometric models are used to produce estimates where data are unavailable, and to provide future projections where feasible.
 The full coverage and strict comparability of the series helps to provide insights into global and regional labour market trends.
 It is also a main source for SDG reporting at the global and regional levels.